jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-bloom-filter.md

 ## 1. Bloom Filter
 `Bloom filter` is a data structure designed to rapidly and memory-efficiently tell whether an element is present in a set.

-The price paid for this efficiency is that a Bloom filter is a `probabilistic data structure`: it tells us that the element either definitely is **not** in the set or **may be** in the set.
+The cost paid for this efficiency is that a Bloom filter is a `probabilistic data structure`: it tells us that the element either definitely is **not** in the set or **may be** in the set.

 The base data structure of a Bloom filter is a `Bit Vector`.
 ![image](/public/images/dsa/1133//bloom-filter.png){:width="700px"}